Build Your Network

 How Does the Program Work?

 Each student is matched with a professional who has a job in a field that is of interest to the student.
 Mentors don't have to be local; virtual mentorships work well, too!

 The mentorship is not an internship, nor is it intended to lead to a job at the mentor’s workplace.
 It is simply a chance to talk candidly, to learn about life after college, and to begin that transition from college life to the “real world.”
 Possible Activities:

-- Tour of a mentor’s workplace
+- Tour of a mentor’s workplace (if possible)

 - Resume writing assistance